Safari experts & storytellers. Since 1991

-Walking in the bushveld under the protection of an experienced guide is a great way to learn about the details of nature.
-You will be shown the telltale signs that animals leave when they pass by, as well as evidence of violent encounters between predators and prey.
 You get to see dew on a spider web and the detail of a tiny sunbird’s nest.
-And because you are out there without the protection of a vehicle, your senses will be alert to the sounds and smells we miss on game drives - a thrilling experience.
+And because you are out there without the protection of a vehicle, your senses will be alert to the sounds and smells, making it a thrilling experience.

 Most lodges offer a short morning walk as an alternative to game drives during a classic wildlife safari.
-By contrast, our walking safaris feature walking as the sole activity, or are offered in areas known for excellent walking that complement game drives.
+By contrast, our walking safaris feature walking as the sole activity or are offered in areas known for excellent walking, complementing game drives.

 Tailor-made experiential safaris - with love